Progress

 Outlook: Off Course

-The Tree Canopy Outcome is off course from being met by 2025, as demonstrated by the net loss of over 25,000 acres of tree canopy shown in the most recent data.
-While it may take 10-15 years for tree plantings to be reflected in the aerial imagery used for producing the land use/land cover data, the 8,300 acres planted so far are not enough to mitigate the losses.
+The Tree Canopy Outcome is off course from being met by 2025.
+The latest land use/land cover change data show a net loss of over 25,000 acres between 2013/14 and 2017/18, outpacing the gains from community tree plantings.
+While it may take 10-15 years for tree plantings to be reflected in the aerial imagery used for producing the land use/land cover data, the 11,340 acres planted so far are not enough to mitigate the losses.
 Much effort is needed to reverse the trend of net losses and achieve the net gain specified in the outcome.
+County level Tree Cover Status & Change Fact Sheets are available for the entire watershed to help inform local action.

-Since annual reporting began in 2014, a total of 8,307 acres of trees were planted in community areas across the region This total includes three tree planting best management practices (BMPs) reported by the jurisdictions: urban tree planting, urban forest planting, and urban forest buffers.
+Since annual reporting began in 2014, a total of 11,340 acres of trees were planted in community areas across the region.
+This total includes three tree planting best management practices (BMPs) reported by the jurisdictions: urban tree planting, urban forest planting and urban forest buffers.
 Maryland, Virginia and Pennsylvania, which have most of the Chesapeake Bay watershed within their borders, have seen the most acres of tree planting BMPs in community areas.
-During this timeframe, 6,501 acres have been planted in Maryland, 445 acres in Virginia, 915 acres in Pennsylvania, 33 acres in West Virginia, 40 acres in New York, 359 acres in the District of Columbia, and 14 acres in Delaware, respectively.
+During this timeframe, 6,610 acres have been planted in Maryland, 586 acres in Virginia, 1071 acres in Pennsylvania, 38 acres in West Virginia, 54 acres in New York, 383 acres in the District of Columbia, and 21 acres in Delaware, respectively.

 Another consideration to note with this data is that tree planting progress numbers reported for this outcome may be higher than the official progress scenarios from the Chesapeake Assessment Scenario Tool (CAST).
 To avoid double-counting, tree planting data are removed from CAST after 15 years to account for these acres’ reflection in land cover data.
 Since tree plantings and high-resolution land use/land cover data are reported as two separate metrics for this outcome, custom CAST scenarios were developed to track all new tree plantings reported each year, unaffected by prior years’ practice expirations.